-Lisa has been working at Perfect Sense since August 2008.
+Lisa has been working for Brightspot since August 2008.

-Rose started the new year by going on the record with Perfect Sense Co-founder and Chief Customer Officer, Lisa Beaudoin, to learn more about what inspired her to start Perfect Sense 12 years ago.
+Rose started the new year by going on the record with Brightspot Co-founder and Chief Customer Officer, Lisa Beaudoin, to learn more about what inspired her to start Brightspot, formerly Perfect Sense, 12 years ago.
 During their conversation, Lisa discussed what she's looking forward to in 2020, shared advice that her dad gave to her when she was 15 years old, and recommended her favorite book that has inspired her how to live her life.

 I am a bit different than David because I didn't go into this wanting to build a publishing platform, that was David's vision for the company.
 My vision was to start my own agency that focused on design and content to create great experiences and applications for my customers.The more David and I spoke, the more we realized that we had a similar philosophy that I found very inspiring.
 We wanted to do something different and build a company that was fully committed to the success of our customers, giving back to society in a meaningful way, and treating employees as the most important asset.
 The combination of our visions for the product and how we could be different provided the principles of the company from day one.